SARDONYX-sard/awesome-stars/README.md

 ## Ruby

+- [sorbet/sorbet](https://github.com/sorbet/sorbet) - A fast, powerful type checker designed for Ruby
 - [mixi-inc/RubyTraining](https://github.com/mixi-inc/RubyTraining) - Ruby training course for new employees

 ## Rust

+- [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
+Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
 - [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Yet another remote desktop software
 - [dalance/procs](https://github.com/dalance/procs) - A modern replacement for ps written in Rust